robkinyon/dbix-class-sims/README.md

     This receives `$name, $source, $row` and expects nothing in return.
 This hook is expected to modify the newly-created row object as needed.

+# SIM TYPES

+The handler for a sim type will receive the column info (as defined in ["add\_columns" in DBIx::Class::ResultSource](http://search.cpan.org/perldoc?DBIx::Class::ResultSource#add\_columns)).
+From that, the handler returns the value that will be used for this column.

+## Included

+The following sim types are pre-defined:

+- us\_zipcode

+    This generates a reasonable-looking US zipcode.
+If the column is numeric, it generates a number between 1 and 99999.
+Otherwise, it generates a legal string of numbers (with a possible dash for a 5+4) that will fit within the column's width.

 # DBIx::Class::Fixtures

 [DBIx::Class::Fixtures](http://search.cpan.org/perldoc?DBIx::Class::Fixtures) is another way to load data into a database.
 Unlike